 To program the Sector Protection Register, the $\overline{\text{CS}}$ pin must first be asserted and the appropriate 4-byte opcode sequence must be clocked into the device via the SI pin.
 The 4-byte opcode sequence must start with 3DH and be followed by 2AH, 7FH, and FCH.
 After the last bit of the opcode sequence has been clocked into the device, the data for the contents of the Sector Protection Register must be clocked in.
-As described in Section 9.1, the Sector Protection Register contains 16-bytes of data, so 16-bytes must be clocked into the device.
-The first byte of data corresponds to sector zero, the second byte corresponds to sector one, and so on with the last byte of data corresponding to sector 15.
+As described in Section 9.1, the Sector Protection Register contains 4 bytes of data, so 4 bytes must be clocked into the device.
+The first byte of data corresponds to sector 0, the second byte corresponds to sector 1, the third byte corresponds to sector 2, and the last byte of data corresponding to sector 3.